 The mindset that we will seek to provoke in the player is one of slight unease as well as fear of the unknown.
 While in the city, music and art style will be brighter and calmer, but in the forest the music and art style will work to hurry the player as their situation becomes progressively urgent.
 The lack of obvious direction in the forest will also provide an adventurous side to the gameplay.
 In order to provoke these emotions, we will make use of the game’s sound, art, and mechanics.
 With sound, environment dependent music as well as haunting sound effects as a result of an action will set the mood.
-With art, darker colors will be used in the forest to lend the environment a more spooky look, while brighter colors in the city will make the player feel a bit safer.
+With art, darker colors will be used in the forest to lend the environment a spookier look, while brighter colors in the city will make the player feel a bit safer.
 As for mechanics, two specific ones will be most important in affecting player mindset: AI response to nearby player and limited field of view based on fireflies in inventory.
 Both shades reacting to attack you when you near them and a limited field of view will make the player feel rushed and afraid.

 Technical